GlynPrice/myEGcodeDjangoPython1/README.md

     i.e one table in the database and one def routine in models.py (b) no migration after the first migration
 (c) few simple views
-(b) based on the sqlite3 database (inherent in Python) and the basic web server (inherent in Django)
+(d) based on the sqlite3 database (inherent in Python) and the basic web server (inherent in Django)

 The view-URLs for this code are: localhost:8000